-Each 2025 Debenture is convertible into Common Shares at a conversion price of \$0.48 per share.
-The 2025 Debentures will mature on December 31, 2025, and bear interest at the rate of 9.60% per annum, payable semi-annually in arrears at the end of March and September.
-If, commencing on and from December 1, 2023 and prior to December 31, 2025 (being the maturity date of the 2025 Debentures), the closing price of the Common Shares on the TSXV is \$0.65 or greater for the preceding 20 trading days, Western may, at its option, force the conversion of the 2025 Debentures into Common Shares.
+Each 2025 Debenture was convertible into Common Shares at a conversion price of \$0.4725 per share as adjusted in accordance with the 2025 Debenture Indenture following the Rights Offering.
+The 2025 Debentures were to mature on December 31, 2025 and bore interest at the rate of 9.60% per annum, payable semi-annually in arrears at the end of March and September.
+The 2025 Debentures were converted in accordance with the provisions of the 2025 Debenture Indenture on March 7, 2025.